-\$ADJSTK, \$ADJWSL, \$CRETVA, \$CRMPSC, \$DELTVA, \$DGBLSC, \$EXPREG, \$LCKPAG, \$LKWSET, \$PURGWS, \$SETPRT, \$SETSTK, \$SETSWM, \$ULKPAG, \$ULWSET, \$UPDSEC, \$UPDSECW or name descriptor, or the section identification field cannot be read by the caller; or the return address array cannot be written by the caller.
+\$ADJSTK, \$ADJWSL, \$CRETVA, \$CRMPSC, \$DELTVA, \$DGBLSC, \$EXPREG, \$LCKPAG, \$LKWSET, \$PURGWS, \$SETPRT, \$SETSTK, \$SETSWM, \$ULKPAG, \$ULWSET, \$UPDSECW

-For more information, refer to the chapter on memory management in the OpenVMS Programming Concepts Manual.
+For more information, see the chapter on memory management in the HP OpenVMS Programming Concepts Manual.

-SS\$ACCVIO The input address array, the global section name

-SS\$ENDOFFILE The starting virtual block number specified is

-beyond the logical end-of-file.

-SS\$EXQUOTA The process exceeded its paging file quota,

-creating copy-on-reference pages.

-SS\$INSFWSL The working set limit of the process is not large enough to accommodate the increased virtual sources are the incorrect specification of relpag or the values in the inadr array.
+The service completed successfully.
+The input address array, the global section name or name descriptor, or the section identification field cannot be read by the caller; or the return address array cannot be written by the caller.
+The starting virtual block number specified is beyond the logical end-of-file.
+The process exceeded its paging file quota, creating copy-on-reference pages.
+The working set limit of the process is not large enough to accommodate the increased virtual address space.
+Invalid argument specified to service.
+Common sources are the incorrect specification of relpag or the values in the inadr array.
+The global section name has a length of 0 or has more than 43 characters.
+You set a reserved flag.
+The match control field of the global section identification is invalid.

-SS\$INVARG Invalid argument specified to service.
-Common

-SS\$IVLOGNAM The global section name has a length of 0 or has more than 43 characters.

-SS\$IVSECFLG You set a reserved flag.

-SS\$IVSECIDCTL The match control field of the global section

-identification is invalid.